zany2dmax/community/setup_scanner/README.md

 All of the files in the subdirectoy are for deploying scanners automatically in very large environments.
-Any questions please contact Jeff leggett at jleggett@qualys.com

 setupscanner.pl
 =============